qilingframework/rtfd.io/docs/faq.md

 This is not a "bug".
 By default ql.multithread = False in order to turn on multithread.
 You need to add ql.multithread = True or with --multithread if you are using qltool.

 ### I tried to run example scripts but prompted with "file not found" error.
 As an effort to streamline Qiling Framework code base, rootfs directory is now hosted separately in its own [repo](https://github.com/qilingframework/rootfs).
-You can download it by clone the repo. ```cd examples; git clone https://github.com/qilingframework/rootfs.git```
+You can download it by cloning the repo. ```cd examples; git clone https://github.com/qilingframework/rootfs.git```